Rematch sells 1 million copies in less than a week

 Photo: Disclosure/Sloclap

-Rematch was an immediate success in its first few days.
+Rematch achieved immediate success in the first few days

-The numbers recorded during the first weekend are impressive.
-More than 11 million matches were played in just three days, indicating high community engagement.
-Furthermore, the game scored more than 58 million goals and made more than 69 million saves.
-This data reinforces the dynamic gameplay and player interest in the intense experience offered by the title.
+The numbers recorded in the first weekend are impressive.
+More than 11 million matches were played in just three days, indicating high engagement from the community.
+Furthermore, the game totaled more than 58 million goals scored and surpassed 69 million saves made by goalkeepers.
+These figures reinforce the dynamic gameplay and the players' interest in the intense experience offered by the title.

 Another highlight is Rematch's striking visual style.
-With vibrant artistic design and stylized characters, the game attracts attention not only for its gameplay but also for its aesthetics.
-The title is also available on Game Pass, which expands its reach and facilitates access for new players curious about the new game.
+With vibrant art design and stylized characters, the game draws attention not only for its gameplay but also for its aesthetics.
+The title is also available on the Game Pass service, which expands its reach and facilitates access for new players curious about the new game.

 Despite the positive reception, it's not all praise.
-Some members of the community reported difficulties with the online multiplayer mode, especially regarding connection stability.
-The developer has already responded and stated that it is working on updates and fixes to improve the overall experience.
-This move shows that Sloclap is listening to feedback and is seeking to adjust as necessary to maintain audience interest.
+Part of the community reported difficulties with the online multiplayer mode, especially regarding connection stability.
+The developer has already responded and stated that they are working on updates and fixes to improve the overall experience.
+Thus, this move shows that Sloclap is attentive to feedback and seeks to adjust what is necessary to maintain public interest.

-It's still too early to say whether Rematch will directly compete with established franchises like FIFA or eFootball, but its promising start suggests there's room for alternative offerings in the market.
-The mix of agility, cooperation, and tactical freedom could attract both casual players and more dedicated competitors looking for quick, intense matches.
+It's still too early to say whether Rematch will be a direct competitor to established franchises like FIFA or eFootball, but its promising start indicates that there's room for alternative offerings in the market.
+The mix of agility, cooperation, and tactical freedom could attract both casual players and more dedicated competitors looking for quick and intense matches.

 Follow: